 Developing integrated, one-stop services requires substantial investment.
 The adjudication and enforcement services delivered by courts need to be fully integrated with standardised information, negotiation and mediation services.
-11 The design is complicated, because a resolution process includes many phases, steps and actions.
+The design is complicated, because a resolution process includes many phases, steps and actions.
 For each action, the process nudges the parties to behave in a way that helps to resolve the dispute.
-Assumptions about how this can be done in a fair way have to be tested in multiple iterations.12
+Assumptions about how this can be done in a fair way have to be tested in multiple iterations.
+The process of the dispute of the di